 The NSW Government is committed to supporting economic recovery and employment opportunities following the COVID-19 pandemic.
 The NSW Planning system is an essential tool to accelerate the delivery of projects, create jobs, and keep the economy moving.

-On 1 June 2021 amendments to the State and Regional Development SEPP will take effect to temporarily allow more warehouses and data centres to be assessed as State significant development (SSD), providing a clear and more certain planning pathway for warehouses and data storage facilities.
+On 1 June 2021 amendments to the State and Regional Development SEPP commenced to temporarily allow more warehouses and data centres to be assessed as State significant development (SSD).
+Later in 2021, a planning land use definition for data centres was introduced into the Standard Instrument, making it a type of high-technology industry.
+In December 2022, the Planning Systems SEPP and Transport and Infrastructure SEPP were updated with the new data centres term.
+These changes provide a clearer and more certain planning pathway for warehouses and data centres.

 The department has identified warehouses and data centres as types of development well placed to support the State’s short-term economic recovery from the COVID-19 pandemic.

 The demand for data centres and warehouse development is growing due to rapid technology advancements and a boom in e-commerce sectors.
 This is coupled with a need for larger off-site data storage and a shift to keeping business locally within NSW.